discordjs/guide/guide/creating-your-bot/README.md

 ```

 ::: tip
-Besides keeping credentials safe, you should add `node_modules` here.
-This directory can be restored based on the entries in your `package.json` and `package-lock.json` files by running `npm install` and does not need to be included in Git.
+Aside from keeping credentials safe, `node_modules` should be included here.
+Since this directory can be restored based on the entries in your `package.json` and `package-lock.json` files by running `npm install`, it does not need to be included in Git.

 You can specify quite intricate patterns in `.gitignore` files, check out the [Git documentation on `.gitignore`](https://git-scm.com/docs/gitignore) for more information!
 :::

 ## Creating the main file

-Open up your code editor and create a new file.
+Open your code editor and create a new file.
 We suggest that you save the file as `index.js`, but you may name it whatever you wish.

 Here's the base code to get you started: